adamwan-nexplore/guidebook-nxp-hk/how-we-hire/hiring-engineers.md

 ## Philosophy
 - We believe Nexplore is one of the technology-oriented companies.
 - To us, coding ability will be an essential quality of engineers of ANY LEVELs.
-- During the process, the candidates should expect to demonstrate the coding skills at some point
+- Candidates should expect to demonstrate the coding skills at some point

 ## Process